psycodeliccircus/esx_welcome/README.md

 # esx_welcome

--- esx_welcome script is a basic script to welcome people to the server. it will do this by automatically writing what you want in the chat, when people spawn.
+The esx_welcome script is a basic script to welcome people into the server. it will do this by automatically writing what you want in the chat, when people spawn.
 I made this script to practice my LUA abilities. so dont espect it to be the best.